big-tuwien/big-tuwien.github.io/content/publication/tuw-240819/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=240819&lang=2
-publication: 'Vortrag: 3rd International Workshop on The Globalization of Modeling Languages (GEMOC), Ottawa, Canada; 28.09.2015; in: "Proceedings of the 3rd International Workshop on The Globalization of Modeling Languages (GEMOC)", CEUR Workshop Proceedings, (2015), S. 1 - 6'
+publication: 'Talk: 3rd International Workshop on The Globalization of Modeling Languages (GEMOC), Ottawa, Canada; 09-28-2015; in: "Proceedings of the 3rd International Workshop on The Globalization of Modeling Languages (GEMOC)", CEUR Workshop Proceedings, (2015), 1 - 6'
 publication_types:
 - '1'
 publishDate: '2015-09-28'